-The County is a part of the Riverside-San Bernardino Primary Metropolitan Statistical Area ("PMSA"), which includes all of Riverside and San Bernardino Counties.
-In addition to varied manufacturing employment, the PMSA has large and growing commercial and service sector employment, as reflected in the following table.
+The County is a part of the Riverside-San Bernardino-Ontario Primary Metropolitan Statistical Area ("PMSA"), which includes all of Riverside and San Bernardino Counties.
+In addition to varied manufacturing employment, the PMSA has large and growing commercial and service sector employment.
+The number of employed persons in the County by industry is set forth in the following table.

-RIVERSIDE-SAN BERNARDINO-ONTARIO PMSA ANNUAL AVERAGE EMPLOYMENT BY INDUSTRY $^{(1)}$
+RIVERSIDE-SAN BERNARDINO-ONTARIO PMSA ANNUAL AVERAGE EMPLOYMENT BY INDUSTRY(1) (In Thousands)